EvolveTechnology/toll-calculator/C#/README.md

 There exists a few shortcomings with this solutions still that could be worked on.

 * Calculating the public holidays is being outsourced to a 3rd pary in the form of a nuget [Nager.Date](https://www.nuget.org/packages/Nager.Date/).
 This was done to be able to focus more time and resources on the core logic and is something that can be developed further.
 For example we could develop a solution where we read info about public holidays from an external database and a seperate function like an Azure Function that runs once a year and extracts the upcoming years public holidays from a public API like [Nager API](https://date.nager.at/Api) or scrapes them from something like [kalender.se](https://www.kalender.se/helgdagar).
 * Enum conversion from api model to domain model.
 If the domain enum is modified, the api model enum will have to be modified accordingly.
-Alternatively use the domain enum in the api requestmodel, although this would expose the domain.
+Although I have a test that catches errors due to this, it still requires the developer to modify the code in 2 places.
 * The WebAPI is currently completely unauthenticated.
 * No logging currently exists.